Stella's Last Weekend: Production

-Draper wrote and directed the film, and produced it alongside Ken H. Keller and Caron Rudner-Keller, under their Related Pictures tag.
+Draper wrote and directed the film, and she also produced it alongside Ken H. Keller and Caron Rudner-Keller, under their Related Pictures tag.
 Principal photography took place at Related Pictures in Brooklyn, New York.
 Rosemary Lombard was co-producer, and the executive producers were Fred Roos, Jennifer Au, Draper's brother Tim, father William, Stephanie Simon, Evan Hainey, Naisha Arnold, and Nick Styne.
 Her jazz musician husband Michael Wolff composed the score and theme music.
 Their sons Nat Wolff and Alex Wolff also wrote and performed songs featured in the film.